cyaban/cyaban.github.io/README.md

 https://huxtabl8.github.io/gbajs/

-##
+## NOTICE!!!

-Notice: GBAjs and GBAemu are different.
+GBAjs and GBAemu are different.
 GBAjs lets you play your own roms, while GBAemu lets you play roms provided by huxtabl8.